 This group is composed of employees classified as Academic Department Heads, Associate Deans, and Academic Directors.
-There were 23 employees in this group, including 7 females and 1 minority.
+There were 26 employees in this group, including 8 females and 2 minorities.

 Positions in this category are advertised nationally if the position is not filled internally.
-There were no hires into this job group.
-There was 1 promotion within this job group.
+There were 2 hires into this job group, including 2 females.
+There were 3 promotions into this job group, including 1 female, and 1 promotion within this job group, including 1 female.
 The analysis shows that females are underrepresented as compared to availability by 1.